apacheignite/documentation/data-grid/page-memory.md

   "body": "If a memory region is not limited explicitly via respective `MemoryPolicyConfiguration` then it can take up to 80% RAM available on your machine."
 }
 [/block]
-A memory chunk is a physical continuous block of memory obtained from an underlying operating system.
-The chunk is divided into
+A memory chunk is a physical continuous byte array obtained from an underlying operating system.
+The chunk is divided into pages of fixed size.
+There are several types of pages that can reside in the chunk.
+Let's review all of them.

+# Data Page

+A data page stores cache entries you put into Apache Ignite caches from an application side.

-Usually, a single data page stores multiple key-value entries in order to use the memory as efficient as possible and to avoid the memory fragmentation.
-At the time when a new key-value entry is being added to a cache, the page memory will look up a page that can fit the whole entry and puts it there.
+Usually, a single data page holds multiple key-value entries in order to use the memory as efficient as possible and to avoid memory fragmentation.
+Basically, when a new key-value entry is being added to a cache, the page memory will look up a page that can fit the whole entry and puts it there.
 If an entry's total size exceeds the page size configured via `MemoryConfiguration.setPageSize(..)` parameter then the entry will occupy more than one data page.
 [block:callout]
 {
   "type": "info",
   "title": "Entry Ownership by Data Page",
   "body": "A key-value entry might not be bound to a specific page all the times.
-For instance, if during an update the entry expands and its current page can no longer fit it then the page memory will search for a new page that has enough room to take the updated entry and will move the entry there."
+For instance, if during an update the entry expands and its current page can no longer fit it then the page memory will search for a new data page that has enough room to take the updated entry and will move the entry there."
 }
 [/block]
+# Index Page

+# B+Tree Metadata and Structure

+# Free Lists Metadata and Structure

 ## Configuration Parameters